 - Using the drug even when it’s causing mental health problems

-Knowing these and other signs of substance abuse can assist friends and family in identifying addiction.
+Knowing these and other signs of substance use can assist friends and family in identifying addiction.
 The sooner a substance use disorder is recognized, the sooner treatment and healing can begin.

-Vertava Health offers cutting-edge care for many forms of drug abuse at many locations throughout the country, including at a facility in Texas.
+Vertava Health offers cutting-edge care for many forms of drug use at many locations throughout the country, including at a facility in Texas.
 Compassionate and knowledgeable staff deliver research-based treatments to help each patient have the highest opportunity for success.

 Contact Vertava Health today for more resources on drug and alcohol addiction treatment options in McAllen.